Managing type 1 diabetes at home

 Back to school

-It is important that you inform the school of your child’s diagnosis of Type 1 Diabetes.
-The paediatric diabetes specialist nurses will provide education to school staff and provide them with a health care plan.
-You will be invited to attend this meeting.
+It is important that you inform the school of the young person’s diagnosis of Type 1 Diabetes.
+The Paediatric Diabetes Specialist Nurses will provide education and a health care plan to school staff.
+You will be invited to attend this education meeting.

 Basic rules for school:

-- Children should not be excluded from any school activity, including excursions, based on their diabetes as this represents disability discrimination, which is in breach of the Equality Act 2010
+• Young people should not be excluded from any school activity, including excursions, based on their diabetes as this represents disability discrimination, which is in breach of the Equality Act 2010.

 Low blood glucose levels can happen for many different reasons but will always need prompt treatment.